Filling the Gap to Keep Project on Pace

 Green Thumb Commodities in Oldham, SD, has been supplying retailers and farmers with seed for forty-eight years.
 During a new project at its Jefferson, SD, location, Interstates provided complete engineering design, controls automation, instrumentation installation, and construction services, otherwise known as Integrated Project Delivery (IPD).

-According to Josh Rensink, Owner at Green Thumb, “The goal of this project was to tie two facilities together using an automated system.”
+According to Josh Rensink, Owner of Green Thumb, “The goal of this project was to tie two facilities together using an automated system.”
 The first facility was an older grain elevator, and the second was a greenfield grain and seed cleaning facility.
 Rensink says, “Interstates brought both those facilities, from two completely different eras in grain handling, together seamlessly.
 We are now able to use automation and computer control systems in both facilities to move and process grain.”

 Full-service Project Increases Capacity